webhintio/hint/docs/user-guide/rules/strict-transport-security.md

 ## Why is this important?

-Web security has been a crutial concern for the developers nowadays.
+Web security is a crucial concern for developers nowadays.
 Unlike [cross-site scripting (XSS)][xss] and [SQL injection][sql injection], the exploit of insufficient protection over the transport layer can be harder to picture in practice.
 If a website accepts